 The minor in Aviation Maintenance Science leads to the student becoming a Federal Aviation Administration certified Airframe and Powerplant technician.
 The A&P certification is required to successfully complete this minor.
 This technical certification is a valuable addition to many of the other degrees offered on the Daytona Beach campus.
 Twenty-four credit hours of coursework from the Aviation Maintenance Science Department count toward the minor, but up to an additional 24 credit hours of AMS courses will be needed for A&P certification.
 A minimum of six credit hours, up to a maximum of 12 credit hours, will be upper-division (300-level) credit.
 Check the catalog information on the bachelor degree in Aviation Maintenance Science for the full listing of courses.

 Credits awarded for the AMS minor:

 MINOR IN AVIATION SAFETY

-This minor has a strong focus on aircraft accident investigation.
-Alternatively, students may also take courses that emphasize aviation safety management.
+This minor has a strong aviation focus.
+Through relevant course selection, students may either concentrate on aircraft accident investigation or aviation safety management.